structurizr/dsl/docs/cookbook/container-view/README.md

 # Container view

-A [Container view](https://c4model.com/#ContainerDiagram) allows you to zoom-in to the software system shown on a System Context view, to see the applications and data stores (what the C4 model refers to as "containers") that reside inside it.
+A [container view](https://c4model.com/#ContainerDiagram) allows you to zoom-in to the software system shown on a system context view, to see the applications and data stores (what the C4 model refers to as "containers") that reside inside it.

 ```
 workspace {